 In sectors like eCommerce or retail, the most effective ways of boosting CLV are, of course, to increase the frequency of sales to a customer over their lifetime.
 However, in the airline industry, we know that increasing the number of flights that individuals take is constrained by many factors - not least annual vacation allowance.
 What’s more, flying is now largely seen as a commodity, where most passengers will opt for the lowest price for their route, rather than loyalty to one particular brand.

 Does this make the measurement of CLV redundant?
 Quite the opposite.
 By using passenger profiling tools, airlines are able to gain ever deeper insights into who exactly their customers are.
 This then allows them to better know their passengers and create more targeted marketing and special offers.
 By going the extra mile to truly know your passengers, airlines can increase loyalty and the chances that a passenger will choose them again in the future.
 It is exactly because flight has become commoditized that airlines need to go further to convince customers that it is worth choosing them.

 In theory, CLV is straightforward to calculate.
 However, when airline passenger data is stored in multiple different silos, it becomes challenging to join up that information and start drawing insights.

 And this is why airline digital transformation is so important.
-By taking a sophisticated approach to the way airline data is organised, it becomes much easier to calculate metrics like CLV and draw powerful insights.
+By taking a sophisticated approach to the way airline data is organized, it becomes much easier to calculate metrics like customer lifetime value and draw powerful insights.
 To learn more, read our in-depth airline digital transformation guide to find out how your airline can collate data from multiple sources and boost airline passenger customer lifetime value.